flyteorg/flyte/docs/user_guide/productionizing/configuring_access_to_gpus.md

 ## Additional use cases

-### Request an A100 device with no preference on partition configuration
+### Request an A100 device with no preference for partition configuration

 Example: